msang/haspeede/2020/README.md

 Please refer to the tak guidelines for details on the test sets and submission instructions.

+Should you have any problem with the password, do not hesitate to contact the task organizers.

 :warning: :warning: :warning: Please remind that the Twitter dataset from HaSpeeDe 2018 has been included as part of the HaSpeeDe 2020 new training set.